pablordoricaw/mv_dwnlds/README.md

 Once you have cloned the repo or downloaded the release, create a Python environment and install the packages needed.

 #### Python Environment w/ Anaconda
-The repo has a `environment.yml` file to create a Python environment called `mv_dwnlds` and install all packages.
+The repo has an `environment.yml` file to create a Python environment called `mv_dwnlds` and install all packages.

-To create environment and install packages with conda run:
+To create environment and install packages run:
 ```
 conda env create -f environment.yml
 ```